gordonje/missourian_analytics/README.md

 3. [Select](https://github.com/gordonje/missourian_analytics/blob/master/get_full_urls.py#L37) the distinct shortened URLs and [append each one](https://github.com/gordonje/missourian_analytics/blob/master/get_full_urls.py#L39-L41) to a pre-defined variable.
 4. For each shortened URL, make a HEAD request, and check if the URL in the response's header includes the domain of a URL-shortening service (i.e., bit.ly, trib.al, ow.ly, t.co).
 If not, try again with URL from the response's header.

 	This is necessary because, as it turns out, a lot of these shortened URLs point to URLs shortened by other services.
 For example, you'll see a bit.ly URL that re-directs to a trib.al URL which then re-directs to columbiamissourian.com page.
 Which is...really odd.
 Even weirder, sometimes the second URL re-directs to *yet another* shortened URL.
-We've found re-direct chains with as many as 5 shortened URLs---bit.ly to trib.al to t.co to bit.ly URL to a different trib.al URL---before eventually landing on a columbiamissourian.com page.
+We've found re-direct chains with as many as 5 shortened URLs---bit.ly to trib.al to t.co to *yet another* bit.ly URL to *yet another* trib.al URL---before eventually landing on a columbiamissourian.com page.

 	Not sure what that's all about.
-5. We then save first URL
+5. We then save whichever non-shortened-URL we find, along with the URL components and the number of re-directs.

-It's great that we can get away with making only HEAD requests because this type of request doesn't include all of the content of the more common GET request.
-Which mean this script can run a little faster than most scrapers.
+It's great that we can get away with making only HEAD requests because they don't include all of the content we which comes with a GET request.
+Which mean this script can run a little faster than a typical scraper.
 But for the sake of being extra kind to the web servers, we added a 1.5 second delay between requests.
 Since we're making 20k requests, the script **has to run for 10 to 20 hours**.

 Data caveats
 ------------